Zzh-tju/ZoneEval/yolov5/readme.md

 ### Zone Evaluation on YOLOv5

-Download YOLOv5 from https://github.com/ultralytics/yolov5 and install the dependencies.
+Download YOLOv5 from https://github.com/ultralytics/yolov5 and install the dependencies. **We use YOLOv5-v7.0.**

 Make sure you have compiled our [pycocotools](https://github.com/Zzh-tju/SELA#installation).